-The concept of this fresh summer salad was to create an easy mid week accompaniment to quick protein such as grilled fish or lamb.
+The concept of this lychee nectarine and mint summer salad was to create an easy mid-week accompaniment to quick protein such as grilled fish or lamb.
 This salad is also made to serve one, as many people I see are working late hours and need a quick meal for themselves when arriving in the door late in the evenings.

 If you have never used fruit in a salad then you are in for a delightful treat.
 The sweetness of the lychees and the nectarines are cut by the freshness of the mint and the peppery olive oil.
 The lemon brings all the ingredients together with its lovely acid finish.